felixle236/node-core/README.md

 ## Data Storage

 - PostgreSQL is default database that used in this project.
-If you want to use the other database, please refer to [TypeORM](https://github.com/typeorm/typeorm).
+If you want to use the other database, please refer to [TypeORM](https://github.com/typeorm/typeorm), [data type](https://github.com/typeorm/typeorm/blob/master/test/functional/database-schema/column-types/postgres/entity/Post.ts), [joining relations](https://github.com/typeorm/typeorm/blob/master/docs/select-query-builder.md#joining-relations)
 - Redis is memory database that we use to increase performance.

 ## Data Caching